Royal School of Church Music: Awards and medals

 The RSCM provides a series of grades and awards to signify varying levels of musical achievement.

 There are four basic merit awards – the light blue ribbon, the dark blue ribbon, the red ribbon and the yellow ribbon.
-These awards share the same medal.
+These awards share the same medal and are widely used within individual choirs to encourage progression and development, being managed and awarded at a parish/choir level.

-Beyond these are several medals awarded after successful coursework and examination:
+Beyond these are three awards achieved by examination: